CodeWithAloha/.github/profile/README.md

 ### Questions

 Have questions or have a project to propose?
-Email <a href="mailto:codewithaloha@gmail.com">codewithaloha@gmail.com</a>.
+Fill out our <a href="https://airtable.com/app8UAW6mDtD67cUL/shr6YFyLKEVLzYVZx">partner form</a> or send us an email <a href="mailto:codewithaloha@gmail.com">codewithaloha@gmail.com</a>.

 ### Donations